 Are you a citizen of the United States with a burning desire to live in Germany?
-Can you see yourself drinking steins of beer eating pretzels?!
-Do you consider yourself a hardworking, disciplined individual?
-If you answered yes to all three of these questions, you need to read this Guide for the German Freelance Visa Application!
+Can you see yourself drinking steins of beer and eating pretzels?!
+Are you looking for a digital nomad visa for Germany?
+Consider yourself a hardworking, disciplined individual?
+If you answered yes to all of these questions, then read more about Germany freelance visa requirements!

 I am writing this post from my personal experience getting approved for the German freelance visa for Berlin.
 Applying for a German freelance visa in other cities may differ slightly.

 If you are a freelancer or digital nomad, Berlin is by far the best German city for you to move to for a few reasons.
 The number one reason is that Berlin is among the least expensive cities with the most economic interest.
 Working as a freelancer and creating your own business in Berlin is much easier than in Munich.
 Berlin is also a melting pot for creatives and entrepreneurs.
 The city of Munich has mostly financial-based companies.

 If you are an artist, Germany has an artist visa that is relatively easy and straightforward to obtain.
 That visa is for one year on the first application.
 My post is going to focus on getting a self-employed freelancer visa.

 Germany Freelance Visa Requirements Guide

 Disclaimer: This is post is not legal advice.
 I can not guarantee if you follow these steps that you would be approved for a German Freelancer Visa.
 This post is an account of my personal experience.

 A digital nomad is someone who can work from anywhere.
 You might be wondering if there is a digital nomad visa for Germany?
 The visa in Germany for a digital nomad would most likely be a freelance visa.
 This is a visa that is very obtainable if you can prove you have a benefit to Germany with your digital nomad services.